Germany: Ban on Syria deportations will be allowed to expire | DW | 11.12.2020

 The decision was made at a virtual meeting of the country's 16 state interior ministers, who rejected calls from the center-left Social Democrats (SPD) to extend the measure.

-Announcing the change, Hans-Georg Engelk, State Secretary in the Federal Ministry of the Interior said Germany should not be a shelter for criminals and threats.
+Announcing the change, Deputy Interior Minister Hans-Georg Engelk said Germany should not be a shelter for criminals and threats.

 The ban has been in place since 2012, a year after the multi-sided civil war began.